shadabakhtar97/Docker-with-PostgreSQL-DB/README.md

-# Docker-with-PostgreSQL-DB
-Understanding and Hands-on Deep Dive Docker with PostgreSQL Database

 # Order of operations
 These commands are for linux/Mac, changes will need to made if you are running this in Microsoft Windows.